 In addition to the expected rides, I was surprised to see games of chance in the adjacent church parking lot.
 There was one that is a box with colors that match corresponding dice.
 Place your coins on the color you think will come up and if you guess correctly, you win.

 What I found more intriguing was a little girl of about ten-years-old who definitely had gambling in her blood.
 She was there to win and when she did win, she took her winnings and left.
 But I saw her getting a snack and something to drink so she’d be all set up to return to the table to continue gambling.
+If she continues like she is, she could make some serious money at gambling venues and online sites such as Aio Bet and elsewhere, as she grows a little older.

 Speaking of food, you can get typical carnival type food like popcorn, ice cream, and of course, ballot or balut (duck embryo still inside the egg).
 Not my idea of fun carnival food, but to each his or her own.